-- If a student is late three times for registration or to lessons during one term, without a valid reason, then a late detention will be issued.
-A detention for each subsequent late during that term, will also be issued. - When required a Head of Year attendance report for initially one week will be issued. - If a student is unacceptably late to one lesson [guide time five minutes] a one-hour detention will be given.
-Saturday morning detention and other more serious sanctions may be applied for persistent offenders.
+- If a student is late three times for registration during one term, without a valid reason, then a late detention will be issued.
+A detention for each subsequent late during that term, will also be issued. - If a student is unacceptably late to one lesson [guide time five minutes] a one-hour detention will be given.
+Detention before school, beginning at 8am, Friday detention or Saturday morning detention and other more serious sanctions may be applied for persistent offenders.